 The couchettes provide three comfort categories: Plus private compartment (up to 4 people), standard private compartment (up to 5 people), and shared bunks that are shared with other travelers.
 All categories include breakfast.
 Seats convert to bunks at night.

-Hot drinks, alcoholic and non-alcoholic beverages, and snacks are available on board.
-Breakfast is included in the price for all accommodation categories.
+Drinks and snacks can be purchased on board.
+Breakfast is included in the travel price for all accommodation options.

 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).